 WHAT SWAPS CAN BE MADE IN THIS CRISPY AND CREAMY EGG BOAT

-- Swap in cubed ham or cooked and crumbled bacon for the sausage
+- Swap in cooked sausage or crumbled bacon for the ham.

 - 2 one-pound baguettes, try to get a size about 14”x5”